Cannabis Affiliate Programs and Ad Networks (Big List)

 And if you are a merchant, and looking to reach a wider base of publishers and affiliates – you should check out Shareasale’s merchant services.

-Overall, Shareasale is my top choice for affiliate network for both publishers & advertisers.
+Overall, Shareasale is my top choice for affiliate network for both cannabis publishers & advertisers.
 But, here are other affiliate networks worth looking at:

 Green Affiliates Network

-Green Affiliates is a newer, but growing network dedicated solely to cannabis-related brands – especially seed banks & Canadian companies.
+Green Affiliates is a newer, but growing network dedicated solely to cannabis-related brands – especially seed banks & Canadian cannabis companies.
 Some of their brands include:

 • HydroPros – Grow supply shop with tents, nutrients and just about anything else a home or micro-grower could need.
 Ships to the US & Canada.